Popular Subject Areas

 Design, Business, Maori Studies, Engineering, Tourism, Media & Communication

 AUT’s modern city campus is made up of high-rise buildings in Auckland’s Central Business District, allowing for ideal access to all the entertainment, shopping, and dining the city has to offer.
-AUT features two other campuses, both linked to the city campus by campus buses, providing an easy way to get between classes and facilities.
+AUT features two other campuses, both linked to the city campus by AUT shuttle buses, providing an easy way to get between classes and facilities.
 AUT is New Zealand's most contemporary university, with innovative approaches to teaching, learning, and research.
-AUT focuses on hands-on, practical learning and has developed a reputation for excelling in Maori cultural studies, media studies, engineering and design, and hospitality and tourism, among many other areas.
+AUT centers around hands-on, practical learning and has developed a reputation for excelling in Maori cultural studies, media studies, engineering and design, as well as hospitality and tourism, among many other areas.
 In addition, AUT supports three ISA study abroad students with $1,000 NZD awards each year.
 The award is credited to the student's overall program balance with ISA.

 60 Credit Points

 - Apply Now

 Study Abroad Program Description

 Housing is not included in the price above.
 For more information on housing options and prices, please refer to the housing section.

 You also have the unique opportunity to experience Maori culture through specialized courses from Te Ara Poutama, the Faulty of Maori and Indigenous Development, and take part in a cultural weekend experience.
 Additionally, a for-credit internship is available in most fields for an additional fee of $575.
 Every student who attends AUT begins the program with a four day/ three night Bridging Cultures Orientation Program in exciting Auckland and Rotorua - click on excursions to learn more.

 Semester + Semester Programs Available: Students may participate in the Spring + Fall OR the Fall + Spring sessions of this program by selecting their two semesters of interest when submitting the initial ISA online application.
 For more information about this option, please contact your Auckland Program Manager.